 Future Wolverton has considered the changes made by the applicant, and has submitted a further response to the planning application which can be viewed here.

 Members of the public can continue to make comments on the application up until the application goes back to Development Control Committee on Thursday 3rd September 2015.

-Update on the Agora Planning Application – July 2015
+JULY 2015 - Update on Agora Planning Application

 This means that no decision has been made yet to approve or reject the scheme put forward for the Agora site by Brickhill Estates.